Global header - Canada.ca design pattern: Canada.ca design system

 When to use

-Include the global header on all Government of Canada web pages.
+The global header is mandatory on all Government of Canada web pages.
 Determine which header elements to use based on the type of page you’re creating.

 Standard pages